KWB-R/riverPollution/README.md

 # riverPollution

-Functions for processing data on pollutant decay in rivers obtained through Lagrangian sampling in reaches with high potential for interference from ungauged lateral discharges (e.g., combined sewer overflows in an urban river).
+Functions for quantifying pollutant decay in rivers based o data obtained through Lagrangian sampling in reaches with high potential for interference from ungauged lateral inputs (e.g., discharges from combined sewer overflows in an urban river).
 The functions are based on a sampling design where several composite samples are taken at >=2 fixed stations during passage of a pollution plume.

 These functions were developed in the context of research project FLUSSHYGIENE: https://www.kompetenz-wasser.de/de/project/flusshygiene/.